pasientskyhosting/kubernetes-authserver/README.md

 kubectl create secret tls authserver --cert=authserver.pem --key=authserver.key --namespace kube-system
 ```

+### Creating users and groups
+At the moment this has to be done manually then the tokengen utility is ran against the database to generate a token.

+The tokens are saved in scrypt encrypted format in the database, meaning if you loose your token it's impossible to recover it and a new one has to be generated.

+#### Creating the user
+Start with inserting a user with empty token into the users table.

+#### Creating groups
+Create groups in the groups table

+#### Mapping users to groups
+The groups_mapping table contains the user to groups mappings.
+Insert rows mapping userid to groupid

+#### Assigning a token to a user
+See the section regarding tokengen further down.
+A admin UI to easier administrate this will probably be introduced in the future.

 ## The following environment variables are used at startup of the docker container.
 ### DB_HOST <string>
 Mysql hostname